anthonyjlee/nova/README.md

 ## LLM Integration

-The system uses LMStudio for both text generation and embeddings:
+The system uses LMStudio for text generation, embeddings, and concept extraction:

 ### Chat Completions